-From intergrated annual report for year ended 31 December 2019
+From intergrated annual report for year ended 31 December

-that affect and are affected by Bell Equipment’s activities, products or services and associated
+organisations affect and are affected by Bell Equipment’s activities, products or services and associated

-value, cultivating enduring and sustainable partnerships with its stakeholders.
+Bell Equipment strives to create mutual value by cultivating enduring and sustainable partnerships with its stakeholders.

 The board retains oversight of stakeholder management, while implementation and monitoring of stakeholder engagement is

 devolved to the various management teams within the group.
 Each of the group’s operations engage with their diverse range

 of stakeholders based on the group’s core values of respect, honesty and integrity.

 itself through its people centric approach to business and by promoting the 1-BELL philosophy internally and nurturing it

-externally, thereby adding value to all of its stakeholders.
+externally, thereby adding value to all stakeholders.